 Wipe warmer pros and cons

-So I’ve covered a lot of information about wipe warmers and looked at what I believe are the top four biggest questions or concerns that parents have about wipe warmers, in general.
-Let’s boil all of those things down into a big list of pros and cons that might be able to better help you make a decision about whether or not to buy a wipe warmer or keep the one you already received as a gift.
+So I’ve covered a lot of information about wipe warmers and looked at what I believe are the top four biggest questions or concerns that parents have about wipes warmers, in general.
+Still wondering “Do you need a wipe warmer?”
+Well, let’s boil all of those things down into a big list of pros and cons that might be able to better help you make a decision about whether or not to buy a wipe warmer or keep the one you already received as a gift.

 The items on this list come from my personal experience as well as from other parents that have chimed in with their thoughts about these products and whether or not they are useful.